Kelycia Leimert Department of Obstetrics & Gynecology

 “The fellowship not only diminishes financial stress so I can focus on pursuing my research questions, but it gives me further confidence in the clinical need for my work,” says Leimert, who aims to become a leader in Canada in translating basic science to improve women’s pregnancy health and newborn development.

 Leimert is supervised by David Olson.
-Her fellowship has been funded by the generosity of the Stollery Children's Hospital Foundation and supporters of the Lois Hole Hospital for Women through the Women and Children's Health Research Institute.
+Her fellowship has been funded by the generosity of the Stollery Children’s Hospital Foundation and the Alberta Women’s Health Foundation through the Women and Children’s Health Research Institute.

 Additional support was also provided by the William & Florence Lede Family Foundation.